mei-friend/mei-friend.github.io/_docs/basic/settings.md

 ### Editor behavior

 - **Auto validation:** Enable automatic validation to validate encoding against schema after each edit.
 This feature works like a spell checker for MEI.
 More information [here]({{ site.baseurl }}/docs/basic/validation).
+- **Auto show validation report:** The validation report will be displayed automatically at the end of the validation process.
 - **Auto close brackets:** Automatically close brackets.
 - **Auto close tags:** Automatically close tags of elements if written by hand.
 - **Match tags:** Highlight elements tags around the cursor in the editor.